Legendary Turkey and the Turquoise Coast

 Day 7 — Pergamum and Izmir

 During the 2nd and 3rd centuries B.C., Pergamum was one of the richest small kingdoms in Asia Minor.
-Enjoy the day exploring its wealth of Greco-Roman ruins, including the Acropolis, Temple of Dionysus, and Altar of Zeus.
+Enjoy time exploring its wealth of Greco-Roman ruins, including the Acropolis, Temple of Dionysus, and Altar of Zeus.
 Arrive in Izmir this afternoon.
 (B,L,D)

 Day 8 — Izmir and Ephesus